For U.S. small businesses, the period from early 2020 through 2022 included unprecedented challenges related to the worldwide Coronavirus pandemic.

 Will CARES Act or private loans be needed?

-What post-pandemic trends will develop in 2021?
+What post-pandemic trends will develop as we move forward?

 Is research available related to post-pandemic consumer trends?

 How will search engine rankings be affected?

 A variety of online resources are available to help small business administrators with trends, statistics, and other research.
 Major search engine providers offer a range of specialized tools related to online search trends.
 A few examples include Google Trends, Google Search Central, and Bing Webmaster Tools.

 In a post-pandemic environment, its likely that most small businesses will require an online marketing strategy.
 Small businesses with a robust online marketing plan may need only minor changes, while others may require more substantial work.
 Depending on the type of business, online marketing resources may include traditional websites, social media, advertising, and other tools.